 The rest of the retina is used for peripheral vision - the 'side' vision which is not focused.
 Therefore, without a macula you can still see enough to get about, be aware of objects and people and be independent.
 However, the loss of central vision will severely affect normal seeing.

 Who develops AMD?

 It is rare under the age of 60.
 It usually begins in one eye.
-About 5 in 100 people aged over 65 and about 1 in 8 people aged over 80 have AMD severe enough to cause serious visual impairment.
-About twice as many women over the age of 75 have AMD compared with men of the same age.
+About 5 in 100 people aged over 65 and about 12 in 100 people aged over 80 have AMD severe enough to cause serious visual impairment.
+Women are more likely than men to develop AMD.
 People of Caucasian ethnicity are more likely to develop AMD than those of African or Asian ethnicity.
-It is also more common in those who smoke, those who are oveweight and those with cardiovascular disease.
+It is also more common in those who smoke, those who are overweight and those with cardiovascular disease.

 Dry macular degeneration